 Q: What are the side effects of these vaccines?

 It is important to recognize that part of why these vaccines work so well is that they cause a strong immune response, which can cause people to feel unwell for a day or so after the vaccine.
-For some, this is described as feeling like they have a hangover, and it is more common after the second dose of vaccine.
-In the Pfizer and Moderna studies, the most common side effects include soreness, redness, or swelling around the injection site, fatigue, body aches, or headache.
+It is more common after the second dose of vaccine.
+Symptoms may include soreness, redness, or swelling around the injection site, fatigue, body aches, or headache.
 These reactions can be treated with ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) if needed.
-The side effects in the Johnson & Johnson vaccine were very similar, though of course they only occurred once since there is only one dose required.

 Q: Should I take acetaminophen or an anti-inflammatory (for example, ibuprofen) before getting the vaccine to prevent side effects?